GeoArkadeep/Stresslog/README.rst

 Pore Pressure Buddy
 ===================

-An application to calculate and plot pore pressure from p-wave velocity from las files.
+An application to calculate and plot pore pressure using p-wave velocity from las files.